Applied Part 5. Mutation Testing of Specifications

 Steps

 cd book2/examples/stress-mutator.
-Expectation: you are in the example directory, no additional dependencies.python3 scripts/mutate_specs.py --base base/base_spec.json --seed 20260517 --operators Nullify,FutureTime,EscalationCycle,PriorityContradiction --out out/mutations. *Expectation:out/mutations/manifest.jsonis created and one JSON file per mutant.*- Determinism control — repeat step 2. *Expectation: the list of
+Expectation: you are in the example directory, no additional dependencies.python3 scripts/mutate_specs.py --base base/base_spec.json --seed 20260517 --operators Nullify,FutureTime,EscalationCycle,PriorityContradiction --out out/mutations. *Expectation:out/mutations/manifest.jsonis created and one JSON file per mutant.*- Determinism check — repeat step 2. *Expectation: the list of

-mutation_idand order matched the previous run.*
+mutation_idand the order match the previous run.*

 - Compare

 out/mutations/manifest.jsonwithmanifest.example.jsonviadiff.
-Expectation: 0 lines of difference. python3 scripts/fake_validator.py --mutations out/mutations --out out/validator_results.json. *Expectation: for eachmutation_idthe result contains adiagnostic_code+halt_beforepair.*python3 scripts/immunity_score.py --validator-results out/validator_results.json --expected expected/expected_failures.json. *Expectation:strict_reject_rate >= 0.98,depth_of_diagnostics >= 3,recovery_time_p95_ms <= 1200.*- For the educational minimum stop here: the runnable example proved mutant determinism, expected failures, and immunity calculation.
+Expectation: 0 lines of difference. python3 scripts/fake_validator.py --mutations out/mutations --out out/validator_results.json. *Expectation: for eachmutation_idthe result contains a pairdiagnostic_code+halt_before.*python3 scripts/immunity_score.py --validator-results out/validator_results.json --expected expected/expected_failures.json. *Expectation:strict_reject_rate >= 0.98,depth_of_diagnostics >= 3,recovery_time_p95_ms <= 1200.*- For the educational minimum, stop here: the runnable example has proved mutant determinism, expected failures, and immunity computation.

 This query does not replace the runnable check.
 Its result can be used as a review comment, but not as the sole fact of readiness.